APratham/APratham/README.md

-- ⚡ Fun fact: Quicksilver challenged The Flash to a race (and lost)
+- ⚡ Fun fact: Stan Lee took inspiration for the creation of Galactus and the Silver Surfer from the Bible
 - 🛠️ Currently working on: https://github.com/vigneshshettyin/Flask-Generate-Certificate

 ## I'm currently jamming to